Developer Guide

 implementation

-Marking an order as completed is implemented in DoneCommand.java
+Marking an order as completed is implemented in DoneCommand.java.

-and overwrites the operations execute()
+DoneCommand extends from command and overwrites the operations execute() and equals().

 Given below is an example usage scenario and how the feature of marking an order as complete feature behaves at each step.